Grass maintenance tips

 Landscaping

-The answer to 'grass maintenance tips' is to follow a regular mowing, watering, and fertilizing schedule to keep your lawn healthy and looking its best.
-Mow your grass to the recommended height for your grass type, typically 3-4 inches, and avoid cutting more than one-third of the blade height at a time.
+The answer to 'grass maintenance tips' is to mow, water, and fertilize your lawn regularly to keep it healthy and looking its best.
+Mow your grass at the recommended height for your grass type, typically 3-4 inches, and never cut more than one-third of the blade height at a time.
 Water your lawn deeply and infrequently, about 1-2 inches per week, to encourage deep root growth.
-Fertilize 2-3 times per year with a balanced lawn fertilizer to provide the nutrients your grass needs.
+Apply a balanced lawn fertilizer 2-3 times per year, following the product instructions carefully.

 Step-by-Step Guide